-What's wonderful about this old marinated vegetable salad recipe is that it keeps so well my mom christened it "Persistence Salad."
+What's wonderful about this old marinated vegetable salad recipe is that it keeps so well; my mom christened it "Persistence Salad."
 It is a great way to use the last of a relish tray or stray veggies in the crisper.
 The recipe is a guideline, and you can take it from there.

+This is one of those old recipes where canned vegetables aren’t a shortcut — they’re the reason it works.
 It's a salad you can make any day of the year because the base is three different canned vegetables plus freshly chopped vegetables that are always available in the produce department.

 Our daughter recently got nostalgic for it and took a bowl to a weekend at the lake, where we enjoyed it with grilled chicken and again with sandwiches.
 People sometimes hesitate to try it, but once they do, they're hooked like we are!